WILL THE ONE-THIRD REDUCTION PROVISION AFFECT MY SSI PAYMENT?

 We may reduce your Supplemental Security Income (SSI) payment by one-third if you live in another person’s household throughout a month and you do not pay for the food and shelter you get from the household.

-EXAMPLE—SSI reduced by one-third: On January 1, 2022, Mary Johnson moved in with her son and her grandchildren and received both food and shelter from within the household.
+EXAMPLE—SSI reduced by one-third: On January 1, 2023, Mary Johnson moved in with her son and her grandchildren and received both food and shelter from within the household.
 She did not help pay for the household expenses.
-Because she received food and shelter from her son, we would reduce her monthly SSI benefits by one-third.
-If she does not have any other countable income, her SSI payment would be reduced to $560.67.
+Because she received food and shelter from her son, we would reduce her monthly SSI payments by one-third.
+If she does not have any other countable income, her SSI payment would be reduced to $609.34.

 WHEN DOES THE VALUE OF THE ONE-THIRD REDUCTION NOT APPLY?

 The one-third reduction does not apply if you live in another person’s household but you pay your share of the expenses for food and shelter.

 EXAMPLE—One-Third Reduction No Longer Applies: Ms. Johnson notifies Social Security that she started paying her son for her share of the household expense for food and shelter as of February 1, 2023.
 There are five persons in this household: Ms. Johnson, her son, his wife, and two children.
 The household expenses for food, rent, and utilities are $1,500 per month.
 Ms. Johnson pays her son $300 per month, which is her pro rata share.
 Based on Ms. Johnson paying her pro rata share and not having any other countable income, we would stop reducing her SSI payments by one-third and begin paying her the full SSI amount of $914 per month.